samclane/promptflow/docs/nodes.md

 ![image](../screenshots/docs/db_options.png)

-(Select)=
+(Query)=

-### Select
+### Query

-The Select node selects a single row from the database.
-The query is `state.result`, so you can use the result of a previous node to select a row.
+The query node allows you to run a query against a database.
+The query is `state.result`, so you can use the result of a previous node to generate a query.
+There are 2 types of queries: `SQLiteQuery` and `PGQuery`, for the 2 supported databases.

 (PGML)=